Monkfish

 1. Pull the skin off over the tail and cut off the tail.

-2. With your fillet knife follow the fins and heavy spine bone from top to bottom being careful to take all the flesh.
+2. With your fillet knife follow the fins and heavy backbone from top to bottom being careful to take all the flesh.

 3. With the help of your fillet knife pull off all loose membranes, cutting wherever they threaten to pull away any of the flesh.
 I'm not sure what those two darker lumps up at the front are but I pull them off and toss them in the stock pot with all the skin, membranes, bones, fins, etc.